-If you’re looking to buy property in Languedoc, these locations offer good value for money and excellent investment potential
+If you’re looking for the best places to buy property in Languedoc, then these locations offer good value for money and excellent investment potential

 The sheer diversity of the Languedoc region has made it one of the most desirable places to buy property in France.